 Overview

-This document presents the SHAKEN framework.
-SHAKEN is defined as a framework that utilizes protocols defined in the IETF STIR Working Group that work together in an end-to-end architecture for the authentication and assertion of a Caller ID by an originating service provider and the verification of this identity by a terminating service provider.
+This document defines the SHAKEN framework.
+SHAKEN utilizes protocols defined in the IETF STIR Working Group that work together in an end-to-end architecture for the authentication and assertion of a Caller ID by an originating service provider, and the verification of this identity by a terminating service provider.

 Today, assertion of Telephone Identity in VoIP networks between peering service providers, particularly in a 3GPP IP Multimedia Subsystem (IMS) environment, typically uses the P-Asserted-Identity as defined in IETF RFC 3325, Private Extensions to SIP for Asserted Identity within Trusted Networks, as a network self-asserted identity.
 This usage assumes an inherent trust model between peering providers.
 However, in many telephone calling scenarios where there are many indirect call path relationships between the originating and terminating providers, these trust relationships are often simply not verifiable and do not allow for identification of the true origination of the call.
 Currently, for example, the P-Asserted-Identity header field can be populated by an enterprise Private Branch Exchange (PBX) and passed on without validation by the originating service provider.

-Use of standardized cryptographic digital signatures to validate the originator of a signed identity can provide a verifiable mechanism to identify the authorized originator of a call into the VoIP network with non-repudiation.
+The use of standardized cryptographic digital signatures to validate the originator of a signed identity can provide a verifiable mechanism to identify the authorized originator of a call into the VoIP network with non-repudiation.
 Further, the use of an assigned attestation indicator and an origination identifier depending on how and where the call is originated in the VoIP network represents the originating signer’s ability to vouch for the accuracy of the source of origin of the call.
-For example, if the originating service provider has an authenticated direct relationship with the originator of the call, this attestation is categorized differently than calls that are originated from different networks or gateways that the service provider may have received from an unauthenticated network or that are unsigned.
-Verifiers of signatures will use these attestations as information to provide traceback mechanisms, as well as information to feed into any call analytics enabled on behalf of their customer.
+For example, if the originating service provider has an authenticated direct relationship with the originator of the call, this attestation is categorized differently than for calls that are originated from different networks or gateways that the service provider may have received from an unauthenticated network, or that are unsigned.
+Verifiers of signatures can use these attestations as information to employ traceback mechanisms, as well as to provide information to feed into call analytics enabled on behalf of their customer.

 STIR Overview